CapMayank01/CapMayank01/README.md

 - 👋 Hi, I’m @CapMayank01
-- 👀 I’m interested in web dev
+- 👀 I’m interested in ML
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning Maths required for ML and also the basic algo required in it
 - 💞️ I’m looking to collaborate on creative ideas
 - 📫 How to reach me mail me
 - 😄 Pronouns: he/him